 RADA is a diverse community where we embrace difference.

 Many RADA students present with learning differences ie dyslexia, dyspaxia, ADHD; mental health issues ie anxiety, depression, post traumatic stress; and neurodivesity ie Autistic Spectrum Disorder.
 Some students present with physical or sensory impairments such as limited mobility or hearing loss.

-We support students as individuals at RADA, and we will work with you to make appropriate adjustments and ensure that you can obtain additional support.
+We support students as individuals and will work with you to make appropriate adjustments to help you succeed in your training and reach your potential.

 RADA’s main training buildings in Gower Street/Malet Street and Chenies Street are fully accessible to those with limited mobility.

-RADA is committed to admitting and supporting disabled applicants.
-Applicants are encouraged to declare a disability so that appropriate support can be put into place as soon as possible.
-The term ‘disabled’ includes people with a physical or sensory impairment such as limited mobility or hearing loss; a learning difficulty such as dyslexia or dyspraxia; or a mental health condition such as depression.
+RADA is committed to supporting all applicants.
+Applicants are encouraged to declare any difficulty, condition or disability so that appropriate support can be put into place as soon as possible.

 You are not required to include this information at application stage. but we recommend that you do in order to give us time to prepare and arrange suitable support.
 It will also mean that we can provide appropriate arrangements during the admissions process, where possible.